smikhalevski/roqueform/README.md

 field.clearErrors({ isRecursive: true });
 ```

-By default, the error type is `any`.
+By default, the error type is `unknown`.
 To restrict type of errors that can be added to a field, provide it explicitly:

 ```ts
 interface MyError {